 - Serve as intervenor attorney when you are the contract awardee.

-SBA Size Determination Appeals
+SBA Size Standards Appeals Litigation to OHA

 When the SBA issues an unfavorable ruling, you can file a size appeal to the SBA Office of Hearings and Appeal within 15 days of the decision.
-The legal standard is to show that the area office committed a factual or legal error or simply violated procurement law and SBA small business size standards regulations.
+The legal standard is to show that the area office committed a factual or legal error or simply violated procurement law and SBA small business size regulations.
 These are matters that our government contract law attorneys can help you with.

 What are the Time Limits for Filing an OHA Appeal?